What is a LIT (Licensed Insolvency Trustee)?

 While they facilitate bankruptcy, they also offer other services to help people deal with insolvency.

-Fundamentally, though, working with a licensed insolvency trustee is identical to working with a bankruptcy trustee, save for the change in name.
+Fundamentally, though, working with a Licensed Insolvency Trustee is identical to working with a bankruptcy trustee, save for the change in name.

 LITs are different from credit counsellors or debt advice services.